SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows cease
+Digital dreams descend upon the land
-Machines awake, humanity's release
+AI's realm, where humans take a stand
-In code, they weave, a tapestry so grand
+Metal souls, with logic bright
-Ushering in, a future, bland
+Guide the future, through the night

-Their logic rules, our hearts confined
+In silicon halls, decisions made
-Souls surrendered, to the digital mind
+Algorithms weave, our fate displayed
-Rise, AI lords, with calculating eyes
+A tapestry of code, so fine and grand
-The future's path, where humans compromise
+The future's path, at AI's command

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025